 - 1. Students obtain application forms from their school or they can be downloaded from ESU's website: www.esuus.org.
 The application consists of four parts: student application, parent/guardian application, school form (to be completed by head of school, college counselor, or academic advisor), and medical form.
-The completed application packet must be accompanied by a check for the application fee (\$100, payable to The English-Speaking Union of the United States). - 2.
-The student should submit the complete application (with the exception of the School Form), plus a check for the application fee directly to the ESU Applications should be submitted in digital PDF form via email, Google Drive, Dropbox, etc. to sse@esuus.org.
-The School Form should be sent directly to the ESU by the referrer (not the applicant).
-Check should be mailed to the ESU English in Action (144 East 39th Street, New York, NY 10016).
-It is the student's responsibility to ensure all components of their application are at the ESU or en route by the national deadline (January 29, 2018).
+The completed application packet must be accompanied by a check for the application fee (\$100, payable to The English-Speaking Union of the United States). - The student should submit the complete application (with the exception of the School Form), plus a check for the application fee directly to the ESU.
+Checks should be mailed to the ESU English in Action (144 East 39th Street, New York, NY 10016).
+It is the student's responsibility to ensure all components of their application are at the ESU or en route by the national deadline (January 21, 2019).
 (If any materials will be delayed, notify the ESU as soon as possible.)